hbr-l/polypy/docs/guide.md

 Note, that maker as well as taker order can be matched partially, e.g. if your order specifies 10 shares, it might be the case, that a counterparty is only willing to trade 5 shares, such that you remain with an open order of 5 shares.
-If you want to avoid partial fills, you can set the "Time-in-Force" to FOK - "Fill-Or-Kill", which is always a taker order and either will be matched in its entirety or will be canceled immediately.
+If you want to avoid partial fills, you can set the "Time-in-Force" to FOK - "Fill-Or-Kill", which is always a taker order and either will be matched in its entirety or will be canceled immediately (though, it is not possible to define FOK for resting limit orders - those can always incur partial fills).

 #### Limit Order vs Market Order
 A limit order defines a specific price and number of shares at which you want to buy or sell.
 If the order can be